Taipei for Digital Nomads

 Xinyi apartmentXinyi apartment bedXinyi apartment living areaXinyi apartment kitchenXinyi apartment bathroomXinyi apartment washing machineXinyi apartment from outside

 It's a decent-sized apartment.
-Moving the coffee table out the way makes for a good-sized exercise area in front of the TV and beneath the air conditioner, and while the chair leaves a little to be desired, the desk makes a good workstation.
+Moving the coffee table out the way makes for a good-sized exercise area in front of the TV, and while the chair leaves a little to be desired, the desk makes a good workstation.
 I was able to work there for eight hours on consecutive days without feeling any discomfort.
 Unfortunately none of the windows open.
 As the apartment is on a main road, you probably wouldn't want them open much anyway, but I did miss being able to get outside air in from anywhere other than the air conditioner.

 J62 Room with much sunlight and view,5 min to MRT